-But it would be 83 more pitches–nineteen batters–before the Nationals got their next baserunner, a 7th inning single by Bibens-Dirkx’s former Spring Training lockermate Anthony Rendon.
+But would be 83 more pitches–nineteen batters–before the Nationals got their next baserunner, a 7th inning single by Bibens-Dirkx’s former Spring Training lockermate Anthony Rendon.
 Hey, you pitch twelve years in the minor-leagues, you’re going to know some people. (“We weren’t so friendly today, being on opposing teams,” Bibens-Dirkx would say after the game “but they’re great guys, and it was good to see them.”)

 Meanwhile, the Rangers offense was doing its best against the tenacious Scherzer, acquiring just one matching run; a third-inning home run by Shin-Soo Choo.